-Gifts and Gratuities
+Ethics, Gifts and Gratuities

 City staff should always conduct business with integrity and in a transparent and ethical manner.
 City staff should avoid the appearance of purchasing decisions being influenced by a Vendor because of a personal relationship or personal benefit to the City Employee.
+City staff are required to comply with The City of Round Rock Policies and Procedures covering Conflicts of Interest (Section 3) and Solicitation and/or Acceptance of Gifts (Section 4), maintained by the Human Resources Department.